 To highlight all the changes that have taken place watch this video (available with subtitles) which includes what to expect on your first day at College or how things have changed if you're returning for the next year of your course.

 For details of how the Group is responding to the government's lockdown stages please view here.

-Following a detailed review of the government guidance, at present currently preparing all of our campuses to open to a safe number of students and staff from September.
+Following a detailed review of the government guidance, The Bedford College Group have been busy over the summer to prepare all of our campuses to open to a safe number of students and staff from September.

-Timetables have been reviewed to allow for social distancing in classrooms and workshops following the latest government guidance.
-All courses will be taught using a mix of online learning and classroom study.
-Details of when students are expected to attend College will be provided with the enrolment documents being sent this month.
+Timetables have been reviewed to allow for social distancing in classrooms and workshops following the latest government guidance and these will be sent to all new and returning students over the next two weeks.
+The majority of courses will be taught using a mix of online learning and classroom study.

 Students will be expected to follow the safety measures put in place at all campuses.